 In more human-friendly terms, it basically means that your server knows exactly what you want to do, it just won’t let you do it because you don’t have the proper permissions for some reason.
 It’s kind of like you’re trying to get into a private event, but your name got accidentally removed from the guestlist for some reason.

-What Causes the 403 Forbidden Error on WordPress?
+What Causes the 403 Forbidden Error?

 - Incorrect file permissions